All Episodes

 Why do you think people don't want to open new branch offices?

-Uh because you don't know what the rules are.
+Because you don't know what the rules are.

 And the Obama administration has made the rules uncertain.

-Now to add to all that, three people, three bureaucrats, unaccountable, you can't go to any polling station and uh and vote them out.
+Now to add to all that, three people, three bureaucrats, unaccountable.

-The Internet still seems to just about function, just about function.
+The internet still seems to just about function, just about function.

 Federal regulation of apps.